Slack V2 Integration Guide | PagerDuty

 Note

-• Multiple Slack workspaces can be mapped to a single PagerDuty account by repeating the below steps for each workspace.
+• Multiple Slack workspaces can be mapped to a single PagerDuty account by repeating the following steps for each workspace.

 • At this time, mapping multiple PagerDuty accounts to a single Slack workspace is not supported.

-1. If you have never configured the Slack integration before, you will need to map your PagerDuty account to your Slack Workspace.
-If you have already configured Slack before (such as with Slack v1, etc.), please skip ahead to Add the Slack Extension to a Service.
+1. If you have never configured the Slack integration, you must map your PagerDuty account to your Slack workspace.
+If you already configured Slack (such as with Slack V1), skip ahead to Add the Slack Extension to a Service.

 2. Navigate to Integrations Extensions.
-Select the top Slack tile.
+Click the top Slack tile.

-3. On the Slack Workspace Mapping screen, click the Install App into Workspace button to connect your PagerDuty account to your Slack workspace.
-Connecting your PagerDuty account to your Slack workspace ensures that the PagerDuty bot is present and that PagerDuty slash commands can be executed from any Slack channel.
+3. On the Slack Workspace Mapping screen, click Install App into Workspace to connect your PagerDuty account to your Slack workspace.
+Connecting your PagerDuty account to your Slack workspace ensures that the PagerDuty bot is present and that PagerDuty slash commands execute from any Slack channel.

-4. On the next screen, you will be asked to authorize the PagerDuty for Slack extension to perform the following actions:
+4. On the next screen, the extension prompts you to authorize the PagerDuty for Slack extension to perform the following actions:

 • Confirm your identity on PagerDuty

-• Access and modify information about your channels: In order to send prompts to Slack users to associate their Slack and PagerDuty usernames, the extension needs to obtain user IDs from the associated channel.
+• Access and modify information about your channels: To send prompts to Slack users to associate their Slack and PagerDuty usernames, the extension requires user IDs from the associated channel.
 The modify channels access is only used for the per-incident, on-demand Slack channel feature.

 • Add slash commands and add actions to messages (and view related content)

-• Access information about your workspace: This allows the extension to access your team’s profile information and it is used for Slack user association.
-The list of members from the channel endpoint only gives PagerDuty your Slack ID and this allows it to obtain necessary usernames.
+• Access information about your workspace: This action allows the extension to access the profile information of your team and uses it for Slack user association.
+The list of members from the channel endpoint only provides PagerDuty with your Slack ID, which allows it to obtain necessary usernames.

-• Access your workspace’s profile information: Similar to the above, this allows the extension to access your team’s profile information and it is used for Slack user association.
-The list of members from the channel endpoint only gives PagerDuty your Slack ID and this allows it to obtain necessary usernames.
+• Access your workspace’s profile information: Similar to the previous item, this action allows the extension to access the profile information of your team and uses it for Slack user association.
+The list of members from the channel endpoint only provides PagerDuty with your Slack ID, which allows it to obtain necessary usernames.

-• Send messages as you: This is used to post notifications into the selected channel when a PagerDuty incident has been triggered, updated or resolved.
+• Send messages as you: This action posts notifications into the selected channel when a PagerDuty incident triggers, updates, or resolves.

 Add the Slack Extension to a Service

-1. Navigate to Services Service Directory click the name of your desired service Integrations tab Add or Manage Extensions + New Extension.
+1. Navigate to Services Service Directory, select the name of your desired service, select the Integrations tab, and click Add or Manage Extensions + New Extension.

-3. On the authorization screen, ensure that you are in the correct Slack workspace by checking the dropdown in the upper right hand corner.
-Please note that if you plan to use Slack V1 and V2 at the same time, you will need to integrate Slack V2 into the same workspace.
-Next, in the Choose a channel... dropdown, search and select the channel where you would like PagerDuty to send messages.
-This authorization screen has many of the same permissions listed above in step 4, with the following differences:
+1. On the authorization screen, ensure that you are in the correct Slack workspace by checking the dropdown in the upper right-hand corner.
+If you plan to use Slack V1 and V2 at the same time, you must integrate Slack V2 into the same workspace.
+Next, in the Choose a channel... dropdown, search for and select the channel where PagerDuty sends messages.
+This authorization screen contains many of the same permissions listed in the previous section, with the following differences:

-• Access information about your direct messages: In order to send prompts to Slack users to associate their Slack and PagerDuty usernames, the extension needs to obtain user IDs from multi-party direct messages (i.e., private messages to a specific group of users).
+• Access information about your direct messages: To send prompts to Slack users to associate their Slack and PagerDuty usernames, the extension requires user IDs from multi-party direct messages (that is, private messages to a specific group of users).

-• View email addresses of people on your workspace: This allows the extension to access your team’s profile information and it is used for Slack user association.
+• View email addresses of people on your workspace: This action allows the extension to access the profile information of your team and uses it for Slack user association.

-Once you have reviewed these permissions, click Authorize.
-You may add the Slack extension to multiple services by repeating steps 5-7.
+Once you review these permissions, click Authorize.
+You can add the Slack extension to multiple services by repeating these steps for each service.

 Select a Slack channel